jasp-nerd/AI-Lesson-Helper/CODEBASE_OVERVIEW.md

-# VU Amsterdam AI Assistant for Teachers - Codebase Overview
+# VU Education Lab AI Assistant for Teachers - Codebase Overview

 ## Project Purpose
-The VU Amsterdam AI Assistant for Teachers is a Chrome extension designed to help educators extract educational value from web content.
+The VU Education Lab AI Assistant for Teachers is a Chrome extension designed to help educators extract educational value from web content.
 It leverages the Google Gemini AI API to analyze web pages and provide:
 - Content summaries for lesson planning
 - Automated quiz generation
 - Concept explanations at different educational levels